Birding Tour Borneo : Sarawak – Restricted Range Endemics

 This short (seven-day) trip starts and ends in Kota Kinabalu in the neighboring Sabah province before crossing into Sarawak, where our birding is focused.
-This trip begins immediately after our Birding Tour Borneo: Sabah Premium Tour, and straight after this Sarawak tour there is our Birding Tour Malaysia: Peninsular Malaysia, which offers yet more spectacular birds.
+This trip begins immediately after our Birding Tour Borneo: Sabah Classic Tour, and straight after this Sarawak tour there is our Birding Tour Malaysia: Peninsular Malaysia, which offers yet more spectacular birds.

 Dulit Frogmouth is one of the most legendary of Borneo’s endemics (photo Yeo Siew Teck).

 Day 1.
 Kota Kinabalu to Orang Ulu Village (via Klias Wetland)